-OS boots?
+Does Windows or whatever operating system you are using boot?
 Does the laptop start up normally, get you all the way to the desktop?
 If the OS boots, unless you are dealing with a noise issue, the problem you’re having is either software related or an accumulation of errors on the drive.
 If you’re getting very flaky errors, having difficulty when connected to the Internet, are seeing large scale file corruption or data loss, the problem is more likely due to malware (bad software such as a computer virus, spyware, trojans) than electronic or mechanical failure.
 However, if the operating system disk maintenance software, such as ScanDisk, is reporting errors every time you run it, if you see text messages about “write failures” or if successive surface scans report a large number of errors, your hard drive is actually failing.
 If you believe the hard drive is failing, back-up all of the data that can be read and replace the drive.

-OK if reseat in bay?
+Does reseating the hard drive in the bay fix the problem?
 Laptop computer hard drives are usually connected to the laptop through a single long connector that carries both signals and power, whether parallel IDE or serial ATA (SATA).
 If that connector becomes loose, if the drive shifts and comes a little out of the connector at one end, it will stop working.
 This is a rare problem because the hard drive is mounted in a little frame that is secured to the laptop body with a screw.
 But if the hard drive has been replaced at some point and the screw was left out, or if some hack left the entire frame out, it can happen.

 Otherwise, you probably have a genuine hardware failure, with either the drive itself, the connector, or the main board of the laptop, which provided the power and controls the hard drive.
 The best and only way to test this is to either try another hard drive in the laptop or to try the suspect hard drive in another computer.
-Assuming you don’t have a spare laptop hard drive around and you have data on the existing hard drive that you’d like to recover, the best step is to by an inexpensive 2.5" drive external USB enclosure.
+Assuming you don’t have a spare laptop hard drive around and you have data on the existing hard drive that you’d like to recover, the best step is to by an inexpensive 2.5″ drive external USB enclosure.
 USB enclosures are sold as either ATA (IDE) or SATA, so buy the one that matches your hard drive technology.
 If the drive is good, this will allow you to power it up and read the data off on any computer with a modern USB port.

-OS splash screen?
+Do you get as far as the Windows starting screen?
 Does the operating system load get as far as the splash screen, which will be the Windows flag on most laptops.
 If it doesn, odds are that your drive is largely intact and the data should be recoverable even if you can’t get back to your previous operating state with the tools you have available.
 If the splash screen does show and hard drive contains essential information that hasn’t been backed up and that you would value in the thousands of dollars (or more), it’s a good time to consider calling in a professional for data recovery.
 While the problem may not prove to be serious, your attempts to get the laptop back to a bootable state may end up making the data recovery job harder, more expensive, or even impossible.

-Boot Safe Mode?
+Will Windows boot in Safe Mode?
 If the laptop will boot up in Safe Mode, it’s usually in pretty good shape but is having a problem with a recently installed (or recently corrupted) piece of software or device driver.
 If the boot failure has occurred immediately after installing a new program or peripheral and restarting, the first step is to uninstall the software that was just installed, or disconnect the new peripheral and remove the driver before attempting to reboot.
 In some instances, simply starting in Safe Mode will allow Windows to recover it’s equilibrium and the system will boot normally as soon as you shut down properly and restart.

-Partition manager see drive?
+Does the operating system partition manager on the distribution CD see see the hard drive?
 All operating systems ship with a partition manager on the disk, even if it’s the old FDISK.
 Some new hard drives sold in retail packages also ship with manufacturer provided partitioning software.
 If whatever partition manager software you have doesn’t see the hard drive, it’s either a hardware failure or the MBR has been wiped out.Before you do anything else, try reseating the hard drive in the laptop.
-If that doesn’t work, if you have the parts, try mounting the drive in a 3.5" kit with a standard IDE or SATA connector that will allow you to try to read and recover the data in a desktop PC.
+If that doesn’t work, if you have the parts, try mounting the drive in a 3.5″ kit with a standard IDE or SATA connector that will allow you to try to read and recover the data in a desktop PC.
 If all else fails and you don’t care about recovering the data, you can try running the factory formatter at this point if they provide one on their website, but it will destroy all data on the drive.

-Boots OS CD or DVD?
+Will the laptop boot a Windows DVD?
 If you can boot the operating system disc that the notebook was sold with (assuming they provided a disc), you can try doing a repair installation, which should leave your file system and your data intact.
 If the repair installation works, the problem was file corruption, or accidental deletion of necessary files.
 If the repair installation fails, you can try to exit to the command prompt and copy off any important data.
 Booting the OS CD with a jump drive in the USB port may get you command prompt access to the jump drive.
 If you don’t need the data or programs on the drive or you have them backed up, you can try the nuke and pave option, either telling the OS to do a new installation or using the partition manager to delete the primary partition and then letting the OS disc do it’s thing on the next boot.
 This will result in wiping out all data and any programs you installed.

 If you can’t get the OS disc to boot, try changing the boot order so that the D: drive is the first boot device.
 If that doesn’t work, make sure you have a good boot CD or DVD by trying it in another computer, or getting one that works in another computer.
 Don’t assume that the disc that shipped with your laptop is bootable or good, even if it’s in the original packaging and you never used it.
 Some manufacturer rescue discs require you turn on the laptop with a particular key held down, or hit a key combination when the screen lights up.
 You’ll have to check the Internet for you particular model to see if this is necessary, though instruction are often written on the envelope the disc is packed in.
 If you can’t get an OS to boot in the CD/DVD drive no matter what you try, the drive may be bad or you could have a board level controller failure affecting both drives.
 See the troubleshooting for CD/DVD failure.

-Tin can or clunking noises?
+Do you hear tin can rattle or clunking noises?
 If your laptop computer hard drive develops new noises over time, if it sounds like a motor in a tin can or starts making frequent clunking noises, it may be a sign of impending failure.
 If you have important data, you should start backing up more frequently, and if you use the laptop for critical work and want to minimize the chances of it failing when you most need it, you can replace the hard drive at this point.
 However, hard drive noise can go on for years and years, I’m sure more people throw away working laptops with noisy hard drives than throw away laptops due to hard drive failure.